 Punalu’u Black Sand Beach

-Punalu’u beach is the most famous black sand beach on Hawaii, and has even acquired the nickname ‘Black Sand Beach’.
-It is the most expansive and easily accessible black sand beach on the Big Island, and great for swimming, snorkeling, coastal hikes or a nice picnic.
-You can often also see the endangered Hawksbill and Green turtles basking in the sun on the beach.
+Punalu’u beach is the most famous black sand beach on Hawaii.
+It is even known as ‘Black Sand Beach’.
+Punalu’u is the most expansive and easily accessible black sand beach on the Big Island, and well-suited for seeing turtles, sunbathing, coastal hikes or a nice picnic.
+Swimming or snorkeling is also possible, but there may be other places more suitable (See below).

-Unfortunately, there can be strong currents in the water at Punalu’u beach.
+Snorkeling: Snorkeling at Punalu’u is often difficult due to low visibility.
 The best place to snorkel nearby is Ninole Cove.
-Ninole Cove is a short walk from Punalu’u, and offers a sheltered bay with sand channels that provide decent entry to the action.
-You can either drive there (park below the clubhouse of the sea mountain golf course), or take a sort but rewarding hike from the black sand beach parking lot.
+Ninole Cove is a short walk from Punalu’u and offers a sheltered bay with sand channels that provide decent entry into the ocean.
+You can either drive there (park below the sea mountain golf course clubhouse) or take a short but rewarding hike from the Punalu’u parking lot.
 Follow the unmarked grassy trail southwards (going right if you face makai/the ocean) for 5 minutes.

 Directions to Punalu’u Beach:

-Olivine is locally known as “Hawaiian Diamond, and is denser and tougher than the ash fragments, glass and black pyroxene of the rest of the rocks and lava flows.
+Olivine is locally known as “Hawaiian diamond and is denser and tougher than the ash fragments, glass and black pyroxene that make up the rest of the rocks and lava flows.
 Therefore it tends to accumulate on the beach whereas the usual volcanic sand is swept out to sea.
 The ‘greenness’ of the beach then is a direct reflection of the ratio between the green olivine and the other sand-components.

 Papakōlea Green Sand Beach

 Green sand beach is one of two green sand beaches in the united states, and not easy to reach.
 It takes a day trip to really enjoy this beach (take a picnic basket!), but the payoffs are great!
 Its remoteness guarantees that you will have most of the beach for yourself, and the bay is calm and good for snorkeling.
-The hike to and from green sand beach is 5 mile round trip (see directions below), so be prepared and take plenty of water.
+The hike to and from green sand beach is 5-mile round trip (see directions below), so be prepared and take plenty of water.
 This is one beach that you will not easily forget in the coming decades!

 Directions to Papakōlea:

-Waves (“mechanical erosion”) and marine animals (“bio erosion”) break down the reefs and shells and deliver the sand to the beach Parrot fish especially are know for munching the coral whole and spitting it out as sand.
-One downside of this if you like building sand castles, is that the sand tends to have rounded edges, and does not stack well..
+Waves (“mechanical erosion”) and marine animals (“biological erosion”) team up and break down the reefs and shells to deliver the sand to the beach.
+Parrot fish are especially known for munching the coral whole and spitting it out as sand.
+One downside of this if that this kind of sand is not suited for building sand castles.
+The sand tends to have rounded edges and does not stack well.

-Hapuna beach is 1/2 mile long, almost almost sunny, and with a continuous shore break that is great fun to play in for all ages.
-The beach only gets 10 inches of rain annually, but the beach is lined by trees and a shaded picnic pavilion to offer shelter.
-There is also a professional life guard on duty year-round, making this a great family beach.
-OH, and we almost forgot to mention that Hapuna Beach regularly is voted amongst the ‘best beaches in the world’!
+Hāpuna beach is 1/2 mile long, almost always sunny, and has a continuous shore break that is great fun to play in for all ages.
+This beach only gets 10 inches of rain annually, and the beach is lined by trees and a shaded picnic pavilion to offer shelter.
+There is also a professional lifeguard on duty year-round, making this a great family beach.
+Oh, and we almost forgot to mention that Hāpuna Beach regularly is voted among the ‘best beaches in the world’!

-Snorkeling is also good at Hapuna beach.
-You can snorkel around the small cliff to the north of the beach (but do not go alone, you will not be in sight of the life guards there), or around the rocky point on the South of the beach.
+Snorkeling is also good at Hāpuna beach.
+You can snorkel around the small cliff to the north of the beach (but do not go alone, you will not be in sight of the lifeguards there), or around the rocky point on the South of the beach.

-Directions to Hapuna Beach
+Directions to Hāpuna Beach

-Hapuna Beach lies North of Kailua Kona, around mile marker 70 of Hwy 19.
-Turn makai (towards the ocean) at the sign for Hapuna Beach State Park and continue for 1/4 mile to the large parking lot.
+Hāpuna Beach lies North of Kailua-Kona, around mile marker 70 of Hwy 19.
+Turn makai (towards the ocean) at the sign for Hāpuna Beach State Park and continue for 1/4 mile to the large parking lot.
 Do not leave valuables in your car!
 Visitors to the Big Island pay a $5 parking fee to help maintain the park.
 Parking is free for locals.